chief-omar/django_projects/README.md

 # Django Projects: Test Area

-A repo dedicated to testing djanog projects with the CodeQl
+A repo dedicated to testing django projects with the CodeQl